Medical Interventions You Might Need During Pushing - Baby Chick

 Closeup Image Of Obstetrical Forceps Or Baby Forceps

-Forceps interventions are rare during delivery, used in only .56 percent of live births.2 A doctor may use them if the mother or baby shows signs of distress and delivery needs to be sped up.
-A forceps delivery occurs once the mother is fully pushing and can be an alternative to having a C-section if there is fetal distress.
+Forceps interventions are rare during delivery and used in only 0.5% percent of vaginal births.
+A doctor may use them if the mother or baby shows signs of distress and delivery needs to be sped up.11 A forceps delivery occurs once the mother is fully pushing.12 It can be an alternative to having a C-section if there’s fetal distress.11

 A mother’s cervix must be fully dilated, and membranes must be ruptured.
-An episiotomy will likely be performed, and anesthetizing the area unless an epidural has already been administered.
-Between contractions, your obstetrician will insert the forceps into the vaginal canal, placing each forceps on either side of your baby’s head.
-As you push, the doctor will use the forceps to guide the baby out of the birth canal gently.
-You can push the rest of the baby’s body out as soon as the head is delivered.
-Bruising of the baby’s head and, in rare cases, bleeding or facial nerve damage may occur, making forceps a less-than-desirable choice but certainly worthwhile if necessary.
+An episiotomy may be performed, and they’ll anesthetize the area unless an epidural has already been administered.11,13 Between contractions, your obstetrician will insert the forceps into the vaginal canal, placing each forceps on either side of your baby’s head.
+As you push, the doctor will use the forceps to guide baby out of the birth canal gently, but they’ll only use the forceps for as long as they’re helping.11 Bruising of the baby’s head and (in rare cases) bleeding or facial nerve damage may occur, making forceps a less-than-desirable choice but certainly worthwhile if necessary.12

 Vacuum extraction during childbirth